Does your 2-year-old look like he’s preparing for a rock concert? Head-butting the wall, his sibling or you?

 The next step is to make sure they’re going to be safe.

-“It’s unlikely they will do it hard enough to hurt themselves more than once,” Warner says.
+“It’s unlikely they will do it hard enough to hurt themselves more than once,” Johnson-Hooper says.
 Basically, if they hit their heads too hard, they likely won’t do it with as much gusto next time.

 Although they are unlikely to seriously injure themselves, bruising may occur.